Moore Street

 Small businessmen, like publicans, bakers and lawyers, prospered with the growth in Melbourne.
 For farmers, it meant bigger markets, more mouths to feed.
 The growth in country towns, better roads and railway development made life in the country less difficult.

-Engineers had a lot of work, with the sudden development of infrastructure, and property developers were run off their feet.
-Our great, great grandfather, a young engineer from England, was building bridges in the expanding colony.
-While building the bridge across the Barwon River, his son was born, his birth unregistered.
+Engineers had a lot of work with the sudden development of infrastructure and property developers were run off their feet.
+Our grandfather’s grandfather, a young engineer from England, was building bridges in the expanding colony.
+While building the bridge across the Barwon River, his son, our grandfather’s father, was born, his birth unregistered.

 Back in ‘Marvellous Melbourne’ our grandmother’s grandparents who had arrived from Belfast, were developing St Kilda: building large houses and public buildings for those who were prospering in the boom town.